 Might as well get the big one I can't really talk about out of the way.
-After many, many movies including two Avengers films (one that's pretty good, the other that killed Quicksilver), the story we were apparently always headed towards has arrived by half and stars a big, purple guy who wears one glove, kinda like Michael Jackson.
+After many, many movies, including two Avengers films (one that's pretty good, the other that killed Quicksilver), the story we were apparently always headed toward has arrived by half and stars a big purple guy who wears one glove, kinda like Michael Jackson.
 Woot.

 Oh, also, Infinity War is probably going to bust past $200 million in its opening weekend and maybe also break a few records, if that's something that excites you.
 With a wider release and bigger budget than any other Marvel movie ever, it had better.

 ALLISON MACK MAKES CHLOE SULLIVAN'S WALL OF WEIRD

 If you're a nerd in the know, this isn't brand-new news, but Allison Mack, who most people remember as Chloe Sullivan on Smallville, has a deep, dark secret.
 And, no, it's not one of those "I prefer white chocolate to dark" kind of secrets.
 That would be terrible!

 No, she just helped run a sex cult for years.